Outdoor Adventures

 The hike will be around 2 miles on a gentle, graveled surface where tennis shoes are appropriate footwear.
 A picnic shelter and bathroom are at the Benhams parking lot.
 Bring binoculars, water, and sun protection.

-Moths & Other Nighttime Insects w/Lance Jessee
+Moths & Other Nighttime Insects with Lance Jessee

-Monday, July 27: 7:30-8:30pm
+When: Monday, July 27, 7:30-8:30pm

-Free at SWVA Higher Education Center, Executive Classroom
+Where: SWVA Higher Education Center, Executive Auditorium

 Lance Jessee, a naturalist and the research and collections coordinator at The Nature Center at Steele Creek Park in Bristol, Tennessee, will talk about some of the most diverse groups of insects that are active under the cover of darkness: moths, beetles, and more.